• Menu

 Companion Planting for Natural Pest Deterrence

 One effective way to deter pests from your indoor vertical garden is through companion planting.
-This method involves growing certain plants together to benefit each other, such as repelling pests, attracting beneficial insects, or enhancing growth.
-For example, plants like marigolds, lavender, and basil can help repel various pests, including aphids, whiteflies, and spider mites.
+This method involves growing certain plants to benefit each other, such as repelling pests, attracting beneficial insects, or enhancing growth.
+For example, marigolds, lavender, and basil can help repel various pests, including aphids, whiteflies, and spider mites.
 Incorporate these pest-deterring plants into your vertical garden design to create a natural barrier against unwanted intruders.

 Maintaining Proper Cleanliness and Hygiene